azliu0/azliu/logs/rise-and-fall-of-honeycomb.md

 the startup must work by then or I'll go there instead".
 Even if well-intentioned, this is a perverse incentive.

-This is one problem with YC, which is that it's become a credential, it can be gamed to get into, and it's easy to give up immediately after the batch when the prestige goes away.
+This is one problem with YC, which is that it becomes a credential, it can be gamed to get into, and it's easy to give up immediately after the batch when the prestige goes away.